Birational geometry and localisation of categories: Introduction

-We wondered about the nature of the localisation functor $S_b^{-1}\Sm(F)\allowbreak\to S_r^{-1}\Sm(F)$ for a long time, until the answer was given us by Colliot-Th\'el\`ene through a wonderfully simple geometric argument (see Appendix \ref{colliot}).
-This is the first part of
+Let us introduce the set $S_r$ of \emph{stable birational morphisms}: by definition, a morphism $s:X\to Y$ is in $S_r$ if it is dominant and the function field extension $F(X)/F(Y)$ is purely transcendental.
+We wondered about the nature of the localisation functor $S_b^{-1}\Sm\allowbreak\to S_r^{-1}\Sm$ for a long time, until the answer was given us by Colliot-Th\'el\`ene through a wonderfully simple geometric argument (see Appendix \ref{colliot}):